 4.4 Discussion

 We set out to investigate the use of alternative VI’s for the classification of A. myosurodies (black-grass) in UAS imagery.
 We also assessed the potential for the use of skilled observers to inform this classification process, when compared to our best performing models.
 We addressed the optimum methodology for our classification by setting up 12 skilled surveyors to be shown 50 random examples representing the presence or absence of the weed in an image for each VI and recorded their response.
 Our main finding was that skilled observers do not add additional precision or insight to the process of the identification of black-grass from UAS imagery.
 Additionally, GNDVI is the best performing index while using the CNN method and that RGB is the best performing metric for skilled observers.
-This study shows that GNDVI is the optimum VI for the classification of black-grass.
+This study shows that GNDVI with a CNN is the optimum VI and methodology for the classification of black-grass.

 4.4.1 Implications of findings